ZhijieWang/maze/README.md

 Sept 5 2018 --
 Started diving in without much of design.
 Originally separates out to several components.
 Robot, Task/TaskManager and World.
 Using World as the point of entry.
-Then run into a problem -- if the system is trully distributed, how much context/state does each robot maintains on its own.
+Then run into a problem -- if the system is truly distributed, how much context/state does each robot maintains on its own.
-Trying to solve the problem of state maintainance, I started passng pointers around and have wait locks on central world states.
+Trying to solve the problem of state maintenance, I started passing pointers around and have wait locks on central world states.
 The system is somehow much slower. commit 574ab.
 Each Robot execute in an GoRoutine concurrently.

 Sept 21 2018 --